bump-sh/docs/src/_guides/openapi/specification/v3.1/data-models/schema-and-data-types.md

 ### Learn more about JSON Schema

 There is a lot more to JSON Schema and OpenAPI Schema Objects than we've covered here, but this will hopefully get you off to a good start.
-If you need to learn more, you can read our guide on [JSON Schema in OpenAPI](./json-schema.md), or head over to the [JSON Schema Tutorials](https://json-schema.org/learn/getting-started-step-by-step) and [JSON Schema reference docs](https://json-schema.org/learn/glossary).
+If you need to learn more, you can read our guide on [JSON Schema in OpenAPI](./json-schema.md).